Normal Function

 More About This Health ConditionOther disorders

-Other ABCC8 gene mutations that have a relatively mild effect on K-ATP channel function as compared to that seen in permanent neonatal diabetes mellitus (see above) cause a condition called transient neonatal diabetes mellitus.
-Infants with this condition have hyperglycemia during the first 6 months of life, but their blood sugar returns to normal by age 18 months.
-However, affected individuals usually develop hyperglycemia again during adolescence or early adulthood.
-As in permanent neonatal diabetes mellitus, ABCC8 gene mutations that cause transient neonatal diabetes mellitus interfere with K-ATP channel closure and lead to a reduction in insulin secretion.
+ABCC8 gene variants can also cause transient neonatal diabetes mellitus.
+Infants with this condition have high levels of blood glucose during the first 6 months of life, but their blood glucose levels typically return to normal by age 18 months.
+However, affected individuals often develop high blood glucose levels again during adolescence or early adulthood.
+As in people with permanent neonatal diabetes mellitus, ABCC8 gene variants that cause transient neonatal diabetes mellitus lead to a disruption in the activity of the KATP channels, which reduces insulin secretion.
+However, these variants have a milder effect on KATP channel function than those that cause permanent neonatal diabetes mellitus.

 Some studies suggest that normal variations (polymorphisms) in the ABCC8 gene are associated with an increased risk of type 2 diabetes, the most common form of diabetes.
-Other studies, however, have not found an association between ABCC8 gene variants and type 2 diabetes.
-People with this disease have hyperglycemia because the body does not respond correctly to the insulin secreted from beta cells.
-Although changes in the ABCC8 gene may be associated with type 2 diabetes, a combination of lifestyle, genetic, and environmental factors all play a part in determining the risk of this complex disorder.
+People with this disease have high blood glucose levels because the body does not respond correctly to the insulin secreted from beta cells.
+Although changes in the ABCC8 gene may be associated with a higher risk of developing type 2 diabetes, a combination of lifestyle, genetic, and environmental factors play a part in determining the risk of this complex disorder.

 Other Names for This Gene